Tolkien's impact on fantasy: Distinctive features

 The Lord of the Rings was constructed with several distinctive features.
 These included its considerable length, remarkable for its time when few genre novels exceeded 65,000 words.
 This was accompanied by an "epic" feel, created by a combination of features such as its cast of heroic characters, its wide geography, and its battles.
 The story is told with allusions to older times, giving both an impression of depth behind the action, and a past that fades into mythology.
 The heroes encounter multiple sentient races, including both free peoples like elves and dwarves, and monsters like trolls and giant spiders.
 Powerful talismans are deployed, such as swords with their own names, wizards' staffs, magical rings and seeing stones.
 As for the story, there is a quest, accompanied by many subplots.
-As if this were not enough, Tolkien gives the plot a moral dimension: the characters have to rely on their own courage and luck, believing that the unseen powers will support them.
+Moreover, Tolkien gives the plot a moral dimension: the characters have to rely on their own courage and luck, believing that the unseen powers will support them.

 The Lord of the Rings, and to some extent also his 1937 children's novel, The Hobbit, make use of multiple elements to make the fantasy world of Middle-earth convincing.
 These include detailed maps with a large number of placenames; an impression of depth; a frame story; poetry interspersed with the narrative; family trees; invented languages that had been worked out in detail, complete with scripts; artwork; and heraldry.